 6. Processing placeholder

 Previously, when uploading a large file which takes a longer time to process, users would have been taken straight to the output page, but were told via a system message that there wasn’t enough data to display anything.
 This was because the processing was still taking place in the background so the output would have eventually shown after waiting a bit longer or after refreshing the page, but the error message was unhelpful and misleading.
-We recognised that this was a poor user experience.
+We recognized that this was a poor user experience.
 So, now we advise you over the duration of the time we’re processing your data that the processing is going on.
-This way, you can hang around and wait for it to finish or simply click ‘I’ll come back later’ so you can still wander around the web app to get on your with your other business.

 The popup modal will automatically close once your data has fully finished processing.
 Leaving nothing up for question and making it a much better user experience all around.

 One super handy added feature is that if you’ve got any errors within your data that you upload, we now inform and highlight for you what they are.
 You can then either choose to fix your file and re-upload the data, or accept the known errors and proceed anyway to your output with the data that did get imported without any issues.
 You may wish to ‘proceed anyway’ if there are simply a small handful of errors that you’re happy to accept.
 These errors can range from rows with missing values, incorrect value formats or incorrect mappings